 Segment Information Table (SIT) contains information of segments which are updated frequently.
 We use SIT journal in DRAM to absorb updates to SIT in NVM, and update SIT only during snapshot creation.
 In step 2, SIT journal in DRAM is copied to the free segment of main area without any BIT update.
 Step 4 is an atomic pointer update in superblock, which validates of the checkpoint.
-If the system crashes before step 4, the file system will start from the last completed snapshot and discard any changes in this version.
-After the snapshot becomes valid in step 4, the file system updates SIT according to the SIT journal on NVM.
-If a system crash happens during or after step 5, we redo Checkpoint from this step.
+After that, the file system updates SIT according to the SIT journal on NVM.
 The SIT journal is useless after snapshot creation, but since it is never recorded on BIT or SIT, the file system will overwrite them as regular blocks.
-This ensures consistency in SIT and in the meantime, avoid frequent updates to NVM.
+This ensures consistency in SIT, and in the meantime, avoid frequent updates to NVM.

-When a checkpoint block is added to the super block list, the snapshot becomes valid.
-Also, HMVFS will always start from the last completed snapshot after a crash or reboot.
+When a checkpoint block is added to the superblock list in step 6, the snapshot becomes valid.
+HMVFS will always start from the last completed snapshot after a crash or reboot.

-4.1.2.
-Snapshot Deletion.
+4.1.3.
+Snapshot deletion

 On snapshot deletion, a recursive count decrement is issued to the target version.
 The address of checkpoint block of this version (the root of this branch of SFST) is found on the red-black tree on CIT in DRAM.
-The basic idea of snapshot deletion is illustrated in Figure 1(c).
+The basic idea of snapshot deletion is illustrated in Fig. 1(c).
 We start the decrement of count from the checkpoint block through the whole branch of SFST recursively.
-To recover from a sudden crash during snapshot deletion, we keep a record of the snapshot version number and the progress of deletion.
-Since we follow a strict DFS procedure, only the information of currently being deleted block is needed to show where the deletion stops.
-If the file system is remounted from a crash occurred during snapshot deletion, it will redo the deletion before available to users.
-Algorithm 1 describes the snapshot deletion operation in pseudocode.
+Algorithm 1 describes the snapshot deletion operation in pseudo code.